abhishek-kumar-code/Redfish_Public/profiles/Redfish Interoperability Profiles.md

 A Redfish Interoperability Profile is specified in a JSON document.
 The JSON objects and properties contained in the document are described in this specification, and are also available in a JSON-schema form (RedfishInteroperabilityProfile.v1_x_x.json) from the DMTF's Redfish Schema repository at http://redfish.dmtf.org/profiles for download.
 The json-schema can be used to validate a Profile document to ensure compatibility with automated conformance tools or utilities.

 The JSON document structure is intended to align easily with JSON payloads retrieved from Redfish Service implementations, to allow for easy comparisons and conformance testing.
-Many of the properties defined within this structure have assumed default values that correspond with the most common use case, so that those properties can be ommited from the document for brevity.
+Many of the properties defined within this structure have assumed default values that correspond with the most common use case, so that those properties can be omitted from the document for brevity.

 ## Basic functions